kernelle-soft/blizz/README.md

 The true magic isn't in the AI or the automation - it's in the space that these tools create for human ingenuity to flourish hand in hand with the technology we create.

+### Move forward

+Things can't go back to the way they used to be.
+We are moving into uncharted territory in the world of development, where our tools today act more like we do than like our tools did yesterday.
+It's untapped potential, just like yours.
+Don't leave it on the table.

 ## Development